bradwestfall/house-rules/README.md

 [![Build Status](https://travis-ci.org/bradwestfall/house-rules.svg?branch=master)](https://travis-ci.org/bradwestfall/house-rules)

-Create highly re-usable field/input validators for your project by chaining rules and creating an inventory of your project's common rules (called house rules).
+Create highly re-usable field/input validators for your project by chaining rules and creating an inventory of your project's common rules (a schema called your house rules).
 Then create sub-schemas for each validation context (like login or signup).
-Error messages are highly customizable at the rule level and field level.
+Error messages are highly customizable at the rule level, the field level, or the group level.

 ## Install